DIGITbrain/digitbrain.github.io/docs/start/dataassetsmapping.md

 at least one of the Microservices that makes up the Algorithm in the DMA Tuple.
 The Data Assets must already be published on the DIGITbrain platform.

-## Metadata describing Deployment
+## Understanding Data Assets Mapping

-For a closer look at this metadata, use the following resources:
+For a closer look at Data Assets Mapping, use the following resources:

-- [Attribute Listing](/attributes/dataassetmapping) for an itemised listing of fields
+- [Data Assets Mappings in Detail](/attributes/dataassetmapping) for an itemised listing of fields
-- [Metadata Table](/tables/dataassetsmapping) for a table-formatted overview

 ## An example